Finding the best German health insurance can be very simple and at the same time very complex.

 It could have been any other by chance.

-In the meantime, of course, I have dealt more with the topic.
 With this article, I would like to introduce you to the subject of health insurance in Germany.

 Besides my own experience, I would like to share more about a friend’s experience with other types of German health insurance.

 So, before you consider a new statutory or private health in Germany, let me tell you more about the most important things to keep in mind during the following chapters.

 2) In Germany you can choose between public health insurance or private health insurance

 3) Most people have a public health insurance